 Notice that nothing is put forward here about a peculiar ceremony in the Church where members line up to receive their biscuits and perhaps a sip of grape juice from a communal mug.
 That is all an invention of later times.
 Here Paul reminds the Corinthians of the Lord's instruction that whenever they come together to break bread and/or drink wine they are to remember His sacrifice for them.
 Why limit this memorial to once a year, or even once a week?
 Why limit it to the Church?
 They were instructed to remember in this way His great sacrifice for them every time they broke bread together.

-Religion does its best to convince us that just going through the motions of some ritual will makes us clean or approved before GOD.
+Religion does its best to convince us that just going through the motions of some ritual will make us clean or approved before GOD.
 In this case, they try to fool us into thinking that we are renewed or clean or forgiven just because we partake of their Communal service.
 The truth is all the other way.
 Yeshua always condemned such hypocrisy as vain and dead.
 Speaking specifically about Church Traditions He charged, "In vain do they worship Me, teaching for doctrines the commandments of men" (MATTHEW 15:9).

 11:27 Wherefore whosoever shall eat this bread, and drink this cup of the Lord, unworthily, shall be guilty of the body and [or] blood of the Lord.